Novartis/peax/README.md

 ## Data

-We provide 6 autoencoders trained on 3 kb, 12 kb, and 120 kb window sizes (with 25, 100, and 1000 bp binning) on DNase-seq and histone mark ChIP-seq data.
+We provide 6 autoencoders trained on 3 kb, 12 kb, and 120 kb window sizes (with 25, 100, and 1000 bp binning) on DNase-seq and histone mark ChIP-seq data (H3K4me1, H3K4me3, H3K27ac, H3K9ac, H3K27me3, H3K9me3, and H3K36me).

-You can find the autoencoder at [zenodo.org/record/2609763](https://zenodo.org/record/2609763).
+You can find detailed descriptions of the autoencoders at [zenodo.org/record/2609763](https://zenodo.org/record/2609763).
+When you follow the [Quick Start](#quick-start) instructions, you will automatically download the related autoencoders.

 ## Preprint